IgniteUI/igniteui-docfx/en/components/input-group.md

 </form>
 ```

-Similar to the template-driven form sample, when having additional validation like `email` and `minLength`, an [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive could be used to notify the user if the validation fails.
+Similar to the template-driven form sample, when having additional validation like `email` and `minlength`, an [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive could be used to notify the end user if the validation has failed.

 The following example demonstrates how to access the control through a `get` method and inspect its state.
 It also demonstrates how to enable/disable the submit button by inspecting the state of the `FormGroup`.